BlogScience

 • The FDA is working on regulations to reduce nicotine levels in cigarettes to non-addictive levels.

 Nicotine — the primary addictive component of cigarettes — varies significantly across different cigarette brands.
-This variability can influence smoking behavior, addiction levels, and health outcomes for smokers.
+This variability can influence smoking behavior, addiction levels, and health effects for smokers.

 In this article, we will explore: